 Make Your Own Story Book

-You don’t need a complicated toolkit to make a story book that children love.
-What you need is a dependable flow: decide what the book is about, turn that into short, readable pages, and then add illustrations that stay consistent across the entire book.
-The steps below are designed to keep you moving, reduce second‑guessing, and produce a book that feels intentional and polished.
+You don’t need fancy tools.
+You need a dependable flow: decide what your book is about, turn that into short, readable pages, and add illustrations that feel like the same world.
+The steps below keep you moving and reduce second‑guessing.

 1) Outline the beats